hmmdeif/ml-trading-bot/README.md

 ## Convert live trade data into candle data

 Default candle size is 3 minutes.
 Can be changed in `create_timeseries.js`.
+It's built to be rerunnable as it will clear existing data before creating the candle data.

 ```bash
 npm run create-data